Urbanisation and emerging population issues

 Urbanisation is a defining trend of our time.
 It has major implications for global development goals – economic, social and environmental.
-IIED has been working with partners around the world, and particularly in Pakistan and the BRICS, to identify key urbanisation issues and develop and promote approaches that can tap the potential benefits of urbanisation while avoiding its exclusionary and environmentally destructive tendencies.
+IIED worked with partners around the world, and particularly in Pakistan and the BRICS, to identify key urbanisation issues and develop and promote approaches that can tap the potential benefits of urbanisation while avoiding its exclusionary and environmentally destructive tendencies.

 Urbanisation concepts and trends